Alexander William Bourne and the Fall of Singapore

 Keijo Camp map

 Location of Keijo Camp in Cheongpadong, Seoul.
-The Railway Station is at bottom left.
+Yongsan Railway Station is at bottom left.
 [Source]

-The Keijo Camp site now houses two schools, Sunlin Internet High School, and Sunlin Middle School.
-It is unclear if any of the original buildings still exist.
+The Keijo Camp site now houses two schools, Shingwang Girls' High School, and Shingwang Elementary School.
+None of the original buildings still exist.

 Here are some drawings of the camp made by a British POW: